Me watching an exciting conversation between Francois Mitjavile (Tertre Roteboeuf) and Anne Bjurner

-Tasting at this property can be quite hard for the taster's teeth because of the samples' very oaky character.
+Tasting at this property can be hard for the taster's teeth because of the samples' very oaky character.
 I found 2013s here to be similar to 2012.
 Simard had a fruity nose (red berries) and was oaky on the palate.
 Good meaty finish.
 85p.
-Fonbel had good acidity, bite and structure, and a lot of oak.
+Fonbel had good acidity, bite, structure, and oak.
 86p.
 Moulin St.Georges was similar in style to Fonbel, with better structure and length.
 87p.
-Chapelle d'Ausone had a very good fruity nose, sappiness and concentration, well masked by vast quantities of new oak.
+Chapelle d'Ausone had a very good fruity nose, sappiness, and concentration, well masked by vast quantities of new oak.
 88p.
-Ausone was quite pretty wine, not plagued by new oak, intense and concentrated, ripe blackberries, strong structure, fine complexity and length.
+Ausone was quite pretty wine, not plagued by new oak, intense and concentrated, ripe blackberries, strong structure, fine complexity, and length.
 92-93p.

-Met Jean-Nöel Boidron, oenology teacher at University de Bordeaux, at Corbin Michotte, which winemaking facilities were recently renovated.
+I met Jean-Nöel Boidron, an oenology teacher at University de Bordeaux, at Corbin Michotte, which winemaking facilities were recently renovated.
 In addition to some 2013s, I tasted several other vintages of Corbin Michotte and one of Cantelauze.
 Jean-Nöel Boidron told me that he still doesn't understand why Corbin Michotte was ripped off Cru Classe status and that the court case will take at least one year more because it's very complex.
-Imho, it's a great injustice, and you'll understand it better when you taste 2013 which is better than many Cru Classes from Saint-Emilion in this vintage and when you taste 2010, 2005 and 1998.
-Corbin Michotte has always been one of the most consistent performers over the years.
+Imho, it's a great injustice, and you'll understand it better when you taste 2013, which is better than many Cru Classes from Saint-Emilion in this vintage, and when you taste 2010, 2005, and 1998.
+Corbin Michotte has always been one of the most consistent performers.
 What the classification committee might have thought deciding to relegate CM, I don't know, but it seems very, very suspect, with maybe some personal feud(s) involved.

-2013 Corbin Michotte had a fine aroma of grated dark chocolate, splendid ripe dark fruit, remarkable acidity and minerality, fine balance and persistent finish.
+2013 Corbin Michotte had a fine aroma of grated dark chocolate, splendid ripe dark fruit, remarkable acidity and minerality, fine balance, and a persistent finish.
 Splendid effort for the vintage.
 91p.

 2013 Calon (Montagne St-Emilion) was similar to St.Georges, slightly more intense and sappiness.
 87p as well.